arviansetya/arviansetya/README.md

 - 👋 Hi, I’m @arviansetya
-- 👀 I’m interested in
+- 👀 I’m interested in software developer
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on Work
 - 📫 How to reach me send email